The pursuit of less

-More focus on weight & size than goal & purpose?
-Cutting your toothbrush in half, cutting labels of your clothes and burning pages when you read them to make everything lighter, while your backpack, tent and sleeping bag are among the heaviest on the market, may not be the best way to go.
+Cutting your toothbrush in half, cutting labels off your clothes and burning pages when you read them to make everything lighter, while your backpack, tent and sleeping bag are among the heaviest on the market, may not be the best way to go.
 Have you heard about the “big three” items (backpack, tent and sleeping bag)?
 Here you will most likely find your most significant weight savings!
 The trick is to find balance and not sacrifice either performance nor safety.

 Let’s say we choose between a couple of thermoses.
 You hold them and choose one because of its weight and size.
 Can there be other factors to think about?
 Are they the same volume despite being different and do they hold warmth equally well?
 Are you drinking directly from it or is the lid a cup at the same time?
 Should it be suitable only for warm coffee and tea or for food as well?

 For me it’s a lot about weight and size when I’m out trekking with my family.
 I often end up carrying the majority of our stuff in a 100l backpack.
 When I’m out alone I never really think about weight that much and often take extra snacks and food with me.
 During my longer walks through Sweden I often bought food or snacks as I passed petrol stations and grocery stores to enjoy there and then but also to refill my backpack.
 I once bought a fairly big watermelon for that evening and ended up carrying it for hours before pitching my tent.
 At other times I emptied my pockets from trash as often as I could, losing a couple of grams by doing so.
-From time to time it feels like weight has a lot to do with “state of mind” rather than physical shape.
+From time to time it feels like weight has a lot to do with “state of mind” rather than physical properties.